Free Consultation

 Arizona’s Exhibition of Speed Law Explained

-Exhibition of speed involves more than exceeding the speed limit.
+Exhibition of speed in Arizona involves more than exceeding the speed limit.
 In fact A.R.S. § 28-708A, expressly prohibits driving a car or participating in any type of :

 1. Race;